ThomasCarstens/jekyll/_posts/2018-06-17-Service-robot.md

 caption="Budget layout"
 %}

-This project involved careful design and rapid prototyping of the chassis, requiring strong hands-on and practical ability.
+This project involved careful design and rapid prototyping of the chassis, requiring hands-on design and development.
 The design was further optimised for low cost as can be seen below.

 ## Mechanical design